mslinn/jekyll_draft/README.md

 ```

 By default, `draft_html` emits ` <i class='jekyll_draft>Draft</i>` if the document is a draft,
+and the Jekyll website generation was performed in development mode,
 otherwise it does not emit anything.

 You can change this behavior several ways:

-* Add the `published_output` parameter to specify the HTML that should be emitted if the document is not a draft.
+* Add the `published_output` parameter to specify the HTML that should be emitted if the document is not a draft,
+and the Jekyll website generation was performed in development mode.
 The default message will continue to be output for draft documents when the `published_output` parameter is used.

   ```html
   {% draft_html published_output="<p>Not a draft</p>" %}
   ```

-* Add the `draft_output` parameter to specify the HTML that should be emitted if the document is a draft:
+* Add the `draft_output` parameter to specify the HTML that should be emitted if the document is a draft,
+and the Jekyll website generation was performed in development mode:

   ```html
   {% draft_html